-URBANA, Ill. – Are avocados really toxic and harmful to dogs?
+URBANA, Ill. – Are avocados really bad for dogs?
 A new study finds this long-time claim appears to be just a myth.
 A team from the University of Illinois adds using the superfood to make dog chow would actually provide pets with a healthy source of nutrition.

 Among people, avocados have become rockstars of the food pyramid in recent years.
 Several studies have found links between eating more avocado and improving gut health, weight management, and even fighting cancer.
 With so many people opting for avocado toast for breakfast these days, researchers wondered if they could create avocado biscuits for dogs.